 Your business may suffer for a bit in the short term when you stop doing all the “work,” but the LONG TERM health of your company increases infinitely the more you work on building your machine (your systems).

-But wait…now that you overcame your entrepreneurial busy-work crisis…what else is there to blame for not closing enough deals?
+But wait…now that you overcame your entrepreneurial busy-work crisis…what else is there to blame for not closing enough real estate deals?

 False belief 100% of the time.
-There’s alwayssssss deals.
+There’s alwayssssss real estate deals.

 Even though the market is “hot” as of Fall ‘17, there are still millions of motivated sellers coming into motivated situations all over the country every month.

-Usually there aren’t any deals for YOU only because YOU are not taking the actions to generate the opportunities to allow transactions to take place in the first place.
+Usually there aren’t any real estate deals for YOU only because YOU are not taking the actions to generate the opportunities to allow transactions to take place in the first place.

 So which actions should you take??